December 17, 1941

-USN: Adm.
-Nimitz appointed Commander Pacific Fleet.
-Seventeen SB2U-3 Vindicators of VMSB-231, led by a PBY from
+USN: Admiral Chester W. Nimitz is appointed Commander Pacific Fleet.
+Seventeen SB2U-3 Vindicators of VMSB-231, led by a PBY Catalina from

-Patrol Wing 1 (PatWing 1) arrived at Midway from Oahu completing the longest mass
+Patrol Wing 1 (PatWing 1) arrive at Midway from Oahu completing the longest mass

 The Naval Research Laboratory reported that flight tests in a PBY Catalina of

 radar utilizing a duplexing antenna switch had been conducted with satisfactory